taocpp/json/README.md

 ### Double-Conversion License

-The Art of C++ / JSON library contains slightly modified portions of the [double-conversion library](https://github.com/google/double-conversion) which is licensed as follows:
+The Art of C++ / JSON contains slightly modified portions of the [double-conversion library](https://github.com/google/double-conversion) which is licensed as follows:

 > Copyright 2006-2011, the V8 project authors.
 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 >